-China's opaque financial system and decreasing transparency in economic and financial data make it difficult to determine exactly how Chinese banks are transacting with Iran, Russia, and North Korea, and granting them access to the global financial system.61 However, recent investigations62 and several Treasury63 and Commerce64 actions point towards Hong Kong.
-Many international banks still treat Hong Kong as a global financial hub, but Beijing is cracking down and has significant influence over the so-called "special administrative region."65 Notably, in 2022, Hong Kong's Chief Executive John Lee said that the city would not implement US sanctions on Russia, raising concerns that Hong Kong would become a permissible environment for sanctions evasion.66 It is important to note that Western financial institutions operating in Hong Kong are required to comply with Western sanctions.
-However, several Chinese banks have subsidiaries in Hong Kong and Iranian,67 Russian,68 and North Korean69 actors use shell companies70 with complex ownership structures to get around sanctions compliance screening measures, which ultimately provide them access to the global financial system and US dollar.
+China's opaque financial system and decreasing transparency in economic and financial data make it difficult to determine exactly how Chinese banks are transacting with Iran, Russia, and North Korea, and granting them access to the global financial system.
+However, recent investigations and several Treasury and Commerce actions point towards Hong Kong.
+Many international banks still treat Hong Kong as a global financial hub, but Beijing is cracking down and has significant influence over the so-called "special administrative region."
+Notably, in 2022, Hong Kong's Chief Executive John Lee said that the city would not implement US sanctions on Russia, raising concerns that Hong Kong would become a permissible environment for sanctions evasion.
+It is important to note that Western financial institutions operating in Hong Kong are required to comply with Western sanctions.
+However, several Chinese banks have subsidiaries in Hong Kong and Iranian, Russian, Russian, and North Korean access to the global financial system and US dollar.

 A unique aspect of the Hong Kong financial sector is USD CHATS, the US dollar Clearing House Automated Transfer System and interbank real-time gross settlement system.
-USD CHATS was established in 2000 to process US dollar interbank payments in real time, as well as bulk US dollar clearing and settlement of cheques and stock market related payments.71 The Federal Reserve authorized Hong Kong, Tokyo, Singapore, and Manila as official offshore US dollar clearing centers to alleviate delays in transaction timelines due to the time difference between these financial hubs and the United States.72 USD CHATS is considered to be a safe and efficient settlement platform for US dollar interbank payments settled in commercial bank money.73 However, competent authorities in the United States do not have direct oversight of this payment or other off-shore interbank dollar clearing platforms for monitoring purposes.
+USD CHATS was established in 2000 to process US dollar interbank payments in real time, as well as bulk US dollar clearing and settlement of cheques and stock market related payments.
+The Federal Reserve authorized Hong Kong, Tokyo, Singapore, and Manila as official offshore US dollar clearing centers to alleviate delays in transaction timelines due to the time difference between these financial hubs and the United States.
+USD CHATS is considered to be a safe and efficient settlement platform for US dollar interbank payments settled in commercial bank money.73 However, competent authorities in the United States do not have direct oversight of this payment or other off-shore interbank dollar clearing platforms for monitoring purposes.
 This lack of monitoring and transparency may create a vulnerability that enables Chinese banks, wittingly or unwittingly, to clear dollars on behalf of sanctioned entities.74 US competent authorities should consider conducting an assessment of off-shore interbank dollar clearing systems and sanctions evasion risks to identify and address potential money laundering and/or mitigate concerns that have been raised by journalists about these systems.75